-According to 4D aether theory, a laser amplifies light by creating EM waves that are unified at particular frequencies based on the geometry of the electron cloud.
-This consists of waves of both constructive and destructive interference, which maintains the spherical nature of the light wave.
-This provided the laser beam with is particular narrow dispersion, and allows it to cut through a surface material.
+According to 4D Aether theory, a laser amplifies light by creating EM waves that are unified at particular frequencies based on the geometry of the electron cloud.
+It consists of waves of both constructive and destructive interference, which maintains the spherical nature of the light wave.
+This provides the laser beam with is particular narrow dispersion, and allows it to cut through a surface material.
 This is achieved through the resonance with the 4D Aether at the surface boundary of the material.

 What does this solve?

 This explains how the energy of the can be transfers so quickly to the target material.
 It suggests the energy is being drawn from the vacuum, which offers a new insight into energy production.
 This view is further supported by the wave solution to the Ultraviolet catastrophe and the Photoelectric effect.